-The Manager, and not the Fund, will compensate the Portfolio Advisor pursuant to the Industry Advisor and Service Provider Agreement dated January 14, 2020 out of the Annual Fee and any Performance Fee.
+The Manager, and not the Fund, will compensate the Portfolio Advisor pursuant to the Industry Advisor and Service Provider Agreement dated January 14, 2020 out of the Annual Fee.
 Such fee will be composed of a research and consultation fee.
 This fee will include reimbursements by the Manager for all reasonable costs and expenses incurred in providing services in respect of the Fund.